 If you require any of this document in an alternative format please contact: email@example.com

-The GDPR has direct effect across all EU member states and has already been passed.
-This means organisations will still have to comply with this regulation and we will still have to look to the GDPR for most legal obligations.
-However, the GDPR gives member states limited opportunities to make provisions for how it applies in their country.
+The UK GDPR has direct effect across all EU member states and has already been passed.
+This means organisations will still have to comply with this regulation and we will still have to look to the UK GDPR for most legal obligations.
+However, the UK GDPR gives member states limited opportunities to make provisions for how it applies in their country.
 One element of the DPA 2018 is the details of these.
-It is therefore important the GDPR and the DPA 2018 are read side by side.
+It is therefore important the UK GDPR and the DPA 2018 are read side by side.

 Common Law Duty of Confidentiality